Agnij-Mallick/ActivityTableBuilder/README.md

 The Activity Table Builder is a tool generate an activity table to demonstrate Process Mining to someone starting out in the field.
 It generates a simple activity table with sorting, case ID, activity, and timestamp.

-(Work in Progress - the entire README will be up and ready soon.)

 ## Preparation

 ### Software